How to Render PDFs with Custom Paper Size

 ChromePdfRenderer renderer = new ChromePdfRenderer();

-// Set custom paper size in cm
+// Set a custom paper size for the PDF using centimeters.

-renderer.RenderingOptions.SetCustomPaperSizeinCentimeters(15, 15);
+renderer.RenderingOptions.SetCustomPaperSizeInCentimeters(15, 15);

 PdfDocument pdf = renderer.RenderHtmlAsPdf("<h1>Custom Paper Size</h1>");